codysuzor/codysooz/README.md

 - 👋 Hi, I’m @codysuzz
-- 👀 I’m interested in 3D Printing, Mechanical Design, and Elecronics
+- 👀 I’m interested in 3D Printing, Mechanical Design, and Electronics
 - 🌱 I’m currently learning more about 3D Printing as well as dabbling in programming.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... message me on instagram!
 Link in bio